 Many businesses have a plethora of things to worry about when launching their new product or service.
 They have sales, marketing, operations, finance, and maybe even internal human resources challenges to tackle.

-One of the largest mistakes new entrepreneurs make is failing to incorporate a solid inbound marketing plan for their company.
-This is partly because they don’t know what inbound marketing is or it sounds complicated so they tend to shy away from it.
+One of the largest mistakes new entrepreneurs and founders of startups make is failing to incorporate a solid inbound marketing plan for their company.
+This is partly because they have never heard of inbound marketing or don’t know what inbound marketing is – or it’s made to sound complicated so they tend to shy away from it.

 Additionally, startups that house small marketing teams don’t implement inbound marketing tactics because either the in-house marketers are so overwhelmed with getting their digital campaigns up and running while learning about the competitive landscape that other marketing initiatives get put on the back burner.